Giardia Lamblia (cont.)

 The best single test for diagnosing giardiasis is antigen testing of the stool.
 For antigen testing, a small sample of stool is tested for the presence of Giardial proteins.
 The antigen test will identify more than 90% of people infected with Giardia.
 Giardia also can be diagnosed by examination of stool under the microscope for cysts or trophozoites; however, it takes three samples of stool to diagnose 90% of cases.
 Despite requiring three samples of stool, microscopical examination of stool identifies other parasites in addition to Giardia that can cause diarrheal illness.
 Therefore, microscopical examination of stool has value beyond diagnosing giardiasis, for example, it can diagnose other parasites as the cause of a patient's illness.

 Other tests that can be used for diagnosing giardiasis are collection and examination of fluid from the duodenum or biopsy of the small intestine, but these require tests that involve expense and discomfort.
 The string test is a more comfortable method for obtaining a sample of duodenal fluid.
 For the string test, a gelatin capsule that contains a loosely-woven string is swallowed.
 One end of the string protrudes from the capsule and is taped to the patient's outer cheek.
 Over several hours, the gelatin capsule dissolves in the stomach, and the string uncoils, with the last 12 inches or so passing into the duodenum.
 In the duodenum the string absorbs a small amount of duodenal fluid.
 The string then is untapped from the cheek and is removed.
 The collected duodenal fluid is expressed from the string and is examined under the microscope.
-Although more comfortable than some of the other tests, it is not clear how sensitive the string test is, for example, does it diagnose 60% (not very good) or 90% (very good) of cases of giardiasis.
+Although more comfortable than some of the other tests, it is not clear how sensitive the string test is in diagnosing giardiasis.

 Viewers share their comments